Strategy Synthesis for Zero-Sum Neuro-Symbolic Concurrent Stochastic Games: Zero-sum neuro-symbolic concurrent stochastic games

-\item $\delta_E: (S_E \times A) \to S_E$ is a deterministic transition function for the environment determining its next state given its current state and joint action. \end{itemize} \end{defi} In an NS-CSG $\csg$ the agents and environment execute concurrently and agents move between their local states probabilistically.
+In an NS-CSG $\csg$ the agents and environment execute concurrently and agents move between their local states probabilistically.
 For simplicity, we consider deterministic environments, but all the results extend directly to probabilistic environments with finite branching.